 The Colorado Department of Education was awarded Project AWARE (Advancing Wellness and Resilience in Education) funding through the Substance Abuse and Mental Health Services Administration (SAMHSA) to support Youth Mental Health First Aid trainings.
 Project AWARE aims to build a comprehensive, coordinated, and integrated school behavioral health services systems that supports every student and family in Colorado to reach their fullest potential and achieve comprehensive wellness.
 YMHFA is intended to provide skills to youth-serving adults that work and interact regularly with school-aged youth between the age of 12 and 18 years.
 This course supports adults in guiding youth through both crisis and non-crisis mental health concerns until professional help is available.
 The course also teaches basic mental health literacy to reduce the stigma of mental health and better enable youth and families to connect to needed mental health services.
 Trainings are available in English and Spanish.

-Limited funding is available to provide these trainings to schools and other youth serving organizations.
-Please visit our training calendar to view Project AWARE funded YMHFA trainings that might be available in your area.
-To request a YMHFA training for your school or organization please fill out this form.
+Please note that our Project AWARE funding ended September 30, 2019.
+You can find more trainings at Mental Health First Aid Colorado at www.mhfaco.org.
 If you have any questions or would like more information please contact: Alejandra Venzor